 How do you survive and thrive?

-For some of you, this might be the first economic downturn you’ve experienced in your career.
+For some of you, this might be the first economic downturn you’ve experienced in your career, and business survival is a constant worry.
 For the rest of you, who, like me, have been through other economic crises, heed this piece of advice: this too shall pass.

 I recognize that things might seem scary right now.
 And you should be doing everything you can to help your business survive–particularly when it comes to preserving your cash.
 I have also been using the mantra, “survive and thrive.”

 But there’s actually a bit of a gift that comes with a downturn if you can learn how to unwrap it.
 It gives you time and the opportunity to do things to improve your business you might not otherwise be able to tackle.